javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 That's a "language guard" against messing up, because strings and symbols are fundamentally different and should not occasionally convert one into another.
 ````

 ## "Hidden" properties

 Symbols allow us to create "hidden" properties of an object, that no other part of code can occasionally access or overwrite.

-For instance, if we want to store an "identifier" for the object `user`, we can create a symbol with the name `id` for it:
+For instance, if we want to store an "identifier" for the object `user`, we can use a symbol as a key for it:

 ```js run
 let user = { name: "John" };